cosmos/interchain-security/docs/docs/validators/joining-consumer-chains.md

 Provider chain and consumer chains represent standalone chains that only share the validator set ie. the same validator operators are tasked with running all chains.

 :::info
-To validate a consumer chain and be eligible for rewards validators are required to be in the active set of the provider chain (first 175 validators for Cosmos Hub)
+To validate a consumer chain and be eligible for rewards validators are required to be in the active set of the provider chain (first 175 validators for Cosmos Hub).
 :::

 # Startup sequence overview